s3than/ghostty-builder/README.md

-# Ghostty Asahi
+# Ghostty Builder

-This container is a simple way to build the Ghostty Terminal for Asahi Linux.
+This container is a simple way to build the Ghostty Terminal for Linux.

-## Why?
+## Ghostty

+Ghostty is a terminal emulator that is designed to be fast and lightweight.
+It is written in Zig.
+[Ghostty](https://ghostty.org/docs)

+## Asahi Linux and Ghostty

+### Page Size issues?

 `Zig's std lib always assumes 4 KiB pages on Linux running on aarch64.`